microsoftgraph/msgraph-training-dotnet/tutorial/04-add-user-auth.md

     :::code language="csharp" source="../demo/GraphTutorial/Program.cs" id="InitializeGraphSnippet":::

-This code declares two private properties, a `DeviceCodeCredential` object and a `DeviceCodeCredential` object.
-The `InitializeGraphForUserAuth` function creates a new instance of `DeviceCodeCredential`, then uses that instance to create a new instance of `DeviceCodeCredential`.
+This code declares two private properties, a `DeviceCodeCredential` object and a `GraphServiceClient` object.
+The `InitializeGraphForUserAuth` function creates a new instance of `DeviceCodeCredential`, then uses that instance to create a new instance of `GraphServiceClient`.
 Every time an API call is made to Microsoft Graph through the `_userClient`, it will use the provided credential to get an access token.

 ## Test the DeviceCodeCredential